ReconfigureIO/UX/docs/source/tutorial-3/check-sim-simple.rst

 9 – Check and simulate
 -----------------------

+.. sidebar:: Setting a project

+    Project settings are saved locally so you only need to create and set a project once per location.
+Once set, all simulations, builds, graphs and deployments will be saved within the active project.

 Now we're going to use ``reco`` to check the code you have written is compatible with the Reconfigure.io compiler, and then we'll simulate your code.
 First, let's create a project to work within::

   reco project create multiply1